LawnchairLauncher/lawnicons/CONTRIBUTING.md

 An application component is a record consisting of a package and an activity, separated by /.
 Application omponents allow you to link icons and applications.

 Sample (Lawnicons)
-package: `app.lawnchair.lawnicons`
+Package: `app.lawnchair.lawnicons`
-activity: `app.lawnchair.lawnicons.MainActivity`
+Activity: `app.lawnchair.lawnicons.MainActivity`
-component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`
+Component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`

 **Lawnicons**